stefs304/mhclovac/README.md

 The leading and trailing slices, corresponding to `+ 2*m` term in the first expression, serve the role of placeholders when modeling the first and the last residue.
 These slices are optionally removed to produce the final vector of length `L*m`.

 ![mhclovac-physicochemical-profile-peptide](research/figures/mhclovac-modeling-figure.png)

+Prior to modeling each physicochemical property index is normalized to range [-1, 1].
+This is done in order for values to reflect relative relations between different residues on opposite sides of spectrum.

 #### Prediction models